 Here are our picks for the best places within Sydney that are transformed by these dramatic blooms.

 Royal Botanic Gardens

-Just a short stroll from the Sydney CBD is the Royal Botanic Gardens, one of the oldest public gardens in the Southern Hemisphere.
+Just a short stroll from our Sydney CBD hotels is the Royal Botanic Gardens, one of the oldest public gardens in the Southern Hemisphere.
 Home to an immense range of plant species, the Royal Botanic Gardens contains some of the most mature jacaranda specimens in Australia that date all the way back to the 1850s.

-While the Opera House and the Harbour Bridge are the sights to see when you visit this iconic location, the full bloom of two large jacaranda trees on the western side of Circular Quay will complement any scenic happy snap that you may take.
+While the Opera House and the Harbour Bridge are the sights to see when you visit this iconic location, the full bloom of two large jacaranda trees on the western side of Circular Quay will compliment any scenic happy snap that you may take.